zhenning/riak_wiki/pages/Riak/Developers/Client-Implementation-Guide/PBC-API.md

 ```

-Values:
+Values

-* *content* - value+metadata entries for the object.
+* **content** - value+metadata entries for the object.
 If there are siblings there will be more than one entry.
 If the key is not found, content will be empty.
-* *vclock* - vclock Opaque vector clock that must be included in *RpbPutReq* to resolve the siblings.
+* **vclock** - vclock Opaque vector clock that must be included in *RpbPutReq* to resolve the siblings.
-* *unchanged* - if if_modified was specified in the get request but the object has not been modified, this will be set to true
+* **unchanged** - if if_modified was specified in the get request but the object has not been modified, this will be set to true

 The content entries hold the object value and any metadata